scriptPilot/app-framework/DOCUMENTATION.md

 Deployment to a FTP server (Web App)

-- Upload the latest *www/build* folder to your server and then the *www/.htaccess* file
-- For rollback: Change the version in *www/.htaccess* file to the previous one and upload it to your server
+- Run `npm run ftp` to deploy your latest build to your FTP server, on first call, the config file *ftp-config.json* is created automatically and you have to update it with your FTP server data
+- For rollback, run `npm run ftp -- --version x.y.z`

 Deployment to [Firebase Hosting](https://firebase.google.com/docs/hosting/) (Web App)

+- Run `npm run firebase` to deploy your latest build, database rules and storage rules to Firebase
-- Run `npm run database` to overwrite the Firebase database rules with the content of *database-rules.json*
+- Run `npm run database` to deploy your latest build database rules to Firebase
-- Run `npm run storage` to overwrite the Firebase storage rules with the content of *storage-rules.txt*
+- Run `npm run storage` to deploy your latest build storage rules to Firebase
-- Run `npm run hosting` to push newest build to Firebase Hosting
+- Run `npm run hosting` to deploy your latest build static files to Firebase
-- For rollback: Change the version in *www/.htaccess* file to the previous one and run `npm run hosting`
+- For rollback, run all the commands above and extend with ' -- --version x.y.z'

 Deployment to the Apple App Store (native App)